grislyeye/three-meet/pages/combat/attacks.md

 # Attacks

-You cam make one melee or ranged attack per turn.
+You can make one melee or ranged attack per turn.
 When you make an attack:

  1. Choose a target
  2. Determine [advantage/disadvantage](pages/rules/advantage.md) and any bonuses or penalties: